ChiNoel-osu/FolderThumbnailExplorer/README.md

 ## Very sfw screenshots
 ![A screenshot of the software's main page. ](./ReadmeResource/Mainpage.jpg?raw=true "Main Page")
 ![A screenshot of the Photo Viewer.](./ReadmeResource/PhotoViewer.jpg?raw=true "Photo Viewer")

+## Copyright Statement
+While the code is licensed under the AGPL-3.0 license.
+The compiled application is licensed under the [CC BY-NC-SA 4.0](./LICENSE-CC-BY-NC-SA) license.
+You can freely share the application to wherever you like, for NonCommercial purposes only.
+Meaning that you cannot sell the application, or use the application to monetize something.
+The application should remain free for everyone.